 Charged with two summons failing to remain at a collision I was involved in and a careless driving charge.
 The road was wet and I slid off the road when I hit some black ice.
 I hit a sign and had some damage to my car.
 No other vehicle or people were involved.
-Someone must have got my licence plate because the police just showed up at my house later and charged me.
+Someone must have got my license plate because the police just showed up at my house later and charged me.
 Looks like I’m going to need some help here.

 You have been issued two of the most serious offences under the Highway Traffic Act in Ontario.
 Careless Driving is a 6 demerit point offence and is issued under HTA s.130:

-130. Every person is guilty of the offence of driving carelessly who drives a vehicle or street car on a highway without due care and attention or without reasonable consideration for other persons using the highway and on conviction is liable to a fine of not less than $400 and not more than $2,000 or to imprisonment for a term of not moret han six months, or to both, and in addition his or her licence or permit may be suspended for a period of not more than two years.
+130. Every person is guilty of the offence of driving carelessly who drives a vehicle or street car on a highway without due care and attention or without reasonable consideration for other persons using the highway and on conviction is liable to a fine of not less than $400 and not more than $2,000 or to imprisonment for a term of not moret han six months, or to both, and in addition his or her license or permit may be suspended for a period of not more than two years.
 2009, c.
 5, s.
 41.

 Fail To Remain is a 7-demerit point offence and is issued under HTA s.200: